glytching/junit-extensions/readme.md

 ### Extensions

+- `BenchmarkExtension`: publishes test elapsed time to the console, by default, but also available via the `EngineExecutionListener` for customised reporting.
 - `ExpectedExceptionExtension`: allows you to run a test method with an expected exception and (optionally) exception message, delegating responsibility for making the assertion to the extension.
 - `RandomBeansExtension`: allows you to inject random instances of classes into your tests, useful when you need a class instance to test with but you don't care about its contents.
 - `SystemPropertyExtension`: allows you to set system properties before test execution and reverts these changes on test completion.